tdep-developers/tdep/docs/program/lineshape.md

     default value 100
     Number of q-points between each high symmetry point

-* `--dos`
-    default value .false.
-    Calculate the broadened and shifted phonon DOS.

-* `--dos_qpoint_grid value#1 value#2 value#3`
-    default value -1 -1 -1
-    Interpolate to a (preferrably) denser q-mesh when calculating the DOS.

 * `--qpoint value#1 value#2 value#3`
     default value 0 0 0
     Calculate the self-energy at a single q-point, input in fractional coordinates.